UeharaSetsuYu/Multi-view-Datasets/README.md

 ### OutdoorScene
 This dataset uses images processed by different feature engineering techniques as distinct views, including GIST, HOG, LBP, and Gabor features.
 For details, please refer to the paper: [Mask-IMvC](#Mask-IMvC).

+### yale
+The image features extracted for this dataset include Intensity, LBP, and Gabor features.
+For details, please refer to the paper: [CSMCS](#CSMCS)

 ## Reference
 ### DCP
 @article{lin2022dual,